sayantanauddy/acrobotVREP/README.md

 6. Install the dependencies

     ```bash
-    # numpy, matplotlib should also be installed
+    # numpy should also be installed
     pip install pypot
-    pip install poppy-humanoid
+    pip install tensorflow
-    pip install --upgrade tensorflow
+    pip install tensorflow==1.5
     pip install keras
+    pip install keras-rl
     pip install gym
     pip install h5py
     ```

-7. Start VREP in a terminal
+7. Start VREP in a separate terminal

     ```bash
     cd $HOME/computing/simulators/V-REP_PRO_EDU_V3_4_0_Linux
     ./start_vrep.sh
     ```

-8. Run acrobot_train.py
+8. Run acrobot_train.py.
+Same script can be used for testing also (check comments in the script).
+VREP shows a prompt when run for the first time.
+Tick the checkbox in the prompt and close it.
+This needs to be done 3 times.

     ```bash
+    cd $HOME/computing/repositories/acrobotVREP
     python acrobot_train.py
     ```